-Based on my experience as a family law attorney, the term joint custody means a wide variety of things to many people.
-Most of the time, it is a term utilized by fathers and mothers to describe in my idealized arrangement where they and their Co-parent will share time in decision-making capabilities for their children in an even fashion.
+Based on my experience as a family law attorney, the term joint custody means many things to many people.
+Most of the time, it is a term utilized by fathers and mothers to describe in my idealized arrangement where they and their Co-parents will share time in decision-making capabilities for their children in an even fashion.
 Whether or not it is possible to win joint custody or whether or not joint custody is honored by the law are additional considerations altogether.
-What these parents know is that joint custody is a good thing and something to be strived for.
+These parents know that joint custody is a good thing and something to be strived for.

 Joint custody is the general standpoint that parenting time should be shared equally between parents.
 There is nothing wrong with this position.
 The state of Texas believes that it is in the best interests of you and your children that they have an opportunity to build and maintain a relationship with you.
 As such, even a standard possession order allows for you to have a great deal of time each year with your child, even if you are not named as primary conservator or even awarded joint custody.

 Conservatorship refers to an arrangement where you would be positioned to make decisions on behalf of another person and have responsibilities regarding the care of that person.
 This is important for you to understand.
-Conservatorship referenced within a family court order means less about time than it does about decision making.
-The actual time with your children has more to do with possession and visitation.
-When we talk about joint custody, most people who come into our office for a free-of-charge consultation do so out of a desire to have as much time with their children as possible.
-I am going to write about this topic from that perspective, as a result.
+Conservatorship referenced within a family court order means less about time than it does about decision-making.
+The actual time with your children has more to do with possession and Visitation.
+When we talk about joint custody, most people who come into our office for a free-of-charge consultation do so to have as much time with their children as possible.
+As a result, I will write about this topic from that perspective.

 What are the types of possession and visitation arrangements that are used in Texas?

-Joint custody is a relevant outcome for possession and visitation arrangements only when we consider the other types of possession and visitation arrangements that exist.
-The most commonly utilized possession order in Texas is called a standard possession order.
+Joint custody is a relevant outcome for possession and visitation arrangements only when we consider the other types of possession and visitation arrangements.
+Texas's most commonly utilized possession order is called a standard possession order.
 The standard possession order divides parents by naming one parent as a primary conservator and the other parent as a possessory conservator.
 The primary conservator will have the children for the majority of the year.
-Most emotive Lee, the primary conservator, can designate the primary residence of the children.
+Most emotive Lee, the primary conservator, can designate the children's primary residence.

 This means that if you are named the primary conservator of your children, they will reside with you during the school year, most specifically during the school week.
-This alone gives you a major advantage when it comes to time with your children.
-Additionally, you will be able to split time as far as Holidays are concerned with your Co-parent.
-As far as the rights and duties contained in a child conservatorships order, the most important designation is typically that of a primary conservative to designate the children's primary residence.
+This alone gives you a major advantage regarding time with your children.
+Additionally, you can split time as far as Holidays are concerned with your Co-parent.
+Regarding the rights and duties contained in a child conservatorships order, the most important designation is typically that of a primary conservative to designate the children's primary residence.
 If your case were to go to trial, it would likely be related to something having to do with being able to designate the children's primary residence.

-For the possessory conservator, your possession schedule would allow you to own your children on the 1st, 3rd, and 5th weekends of each month.
-Additionally, you would be able to alternate Holidays with your Co-parents, such as Christmas, Thanksgiving, and spring break.
+For the possessory conservator, your possession schedule would allow you to own your children on each month's 1st, 3rd, and 5th weekends.
+Additionally, you could alternate Holidays with your Co-parents, such as Christmas, Thanksgiving, and spring break.
 I have not sat down and done the math on this, but I would estimate that a primary conservator will have the kids for 55% of the year, whereas the possessory conservator would have the kids for the remaining 45% of the year.
 Holiday visitation and possession are much more equal than during the school year.

-Most typically, this is the arrangement set forth for parents who are joint managing conservators.
-Joint managing conservators not only share time with their children on a somewhat equal basis but also share in the decision-making responsibilities, as well.
+This is typically the arrangement set forth for parents who are joint managing conservators.
+Joint managing conservators not only share time with their children on a somewhat equal basis but also share in the decision-making responsibilities.
 However, it is not always possible or appropriate for you and your co-parent to be named as joint managing conservators.
 In a situation like that, a sole managing conservatorship arrangement may be more appropriate.

 Sole managing conservatorships

-In a sole managing conservatorship, the sole managing conservator will be in the driver's seat when it comes to possession and visitation and decision-making rights and responsibilities.
-If you are involved in a sole managing conservatorship with your co-parent and children, you should be aware that your possession and visitation of the kids will not be as frequent as most parents who go through divorce or child custody cases.
+In a sole managing conservatorship, the sole managing conservator will be in the driver's seat regarding possession and Visitation and decision-making rights and responsibilities.
+Suppose you are solely managing conservatorship with your co-parent and children.
+In that case, you should be aware that your possession and Visitation of the kids will not be as frequent as most parents who go through divorce or child custody cases.
 There are many reasons why this may be the case.
 I want to discuss with you why you could find yourself in that position.

-First and foremost, a judge would look to what is in the best interests of your child when determining what sort of conservatorship arrangement is appropriate.
-The long-term and short-term impacts of the conservatorship arrangement will be important to a judge.
+First and foremost, a judge would look to what is in your child's best interests when determining what sort of conservatorship arrangement is appropriate.
+The long-term and short-term impacts of the conservatorship arrangement will be necessary to a judge.
 This means that if you present some potential harm to your child as far as your parenting is concerned, then a judge may consider not allowing you to be in contact with your child all that frequently.
-Also, you would not be able to exercise conservatorship rights on the same level as a primary or possessory conservator under a joint managing conservatorship.
+Also, you would be unable to exercise conservatorship rights on the same level as a primary or possessory conservator under a joint managing conservatorship.

 Frequently, drug or alcohol addiction is a reason that is used to justify a sole managing conservator.
 This is an extreme example that I will discuss when the subject of sole managing conservatorships comes up in conversation with a client or a potential client of the Law Office of Bryan Fagan.